Denis Leary

-He and his wife Ann Leary are the inspiration behind the episode of the Amazon series Modern Love "Rallying to Keep the Game Alive".
 From 2015 to 2016, Leary wrote and starred in the comedy series Sex & Drugs & Rock & Roll on FX.

 Early life

-Denis Colin Leary was born on August 18, 1957, in Worcester, Massachusetts, the son of Catholic immigrant parents from County Kerry, Ireland.
-His mother, Nora (née Sullivan) (b.
-1929), was a maid, and his father, John Leary (1924–1985), was an auto mechanic.
+Denis Colin Leary was born on August 18, 1957, in Worcester, Massachusetts, the son of Catholic immigrant parents from Killarney, County Kerry, Ireland.
+His mother, Nora (née Sullivan; 1927–2025), was a maid, and his father, John Leary (1924–1985), was an auto mechanic.
 Leary is a citizen of both the United States and Ireland.
-Leary is a third cousin of talk show host Conan O'Brien.
+Leary is a third cousin of talk show host and fellow comedian Conan O'Brien.

-Leary attended Saint Peter's High School (now Saint Paul's) in Worcester and graduated from Emerson College in Boston.
-At Emerson, he met fellow comic Mario Cantone, whom Leary considers to be his closest friend.
+Leary attended Saint Peter-Marian High School in Worcester and graduated from Emerson College in Boston.
+At Emerson, he befriended fellow comic Mario Cantone.
 While a student, Leary founded the Emerson Comedy Workshop, a troupe that continues on the campus today.

 After graduating from Emerson in 1981, Leary taught comedy-writing classes at the school for five years.
-In May 2005 he received an honorary doctorate and spoke at his alma mater's undergraduate commencement ceremony; and is credited as Dr. Denis Leary on the cover of his 2009 book Why We Suck.
+In May 2005, he received an honorary doctorate and spoke at his alma mater's undergraduate commencement ceremony; and is credited as Dr. Denis Leary on the cover of his 2009 book Why We Suck.